 Mosaik’s main goal is to use existing simulators in a common context in order to perform a coordinated simulation of a given (Smart Grid) scenario.

-That means that all simulators (or other tools and hardware-in-the-loop) involved in a simulation usually run in their own process with their own event loop.
+That means that all simulators (or other tools and hardware-in-the-loop) involved in a simulation usually run in their own process.
 Mosaik just tries to synchronize these processes and manages the exchange of data between them.

 To allow this, mosaik